 Amazon Prime has made a name for itself in so many more ways than just a shopping site.
 Between its suite of products like the Kindle, Echo, and Fire TV, and its excellent original programming, Amazon is a multifaceted juggernaut.

 For our purposes, however, it is the premier app for downloading movies and TV to your mobile device.
 While the company refuses to release official numbers, Amazon provides users with thousands of choices for watching movies.
-As of this writing, JustWatch had the count at 15,054 movies, so you shouldn't have a problem choosing something for your movie night!
+As of this writing, JustWatch had the count at over 30,000 movies, so you shouldn't have a problem choosing something for your movie night!

 HD movies, when first released, are usually priced at $19.99, before dropping to $14.99.
 There are plenty of movies whose prices fall further, ranging anywhere from $9.99 to as low as $6.99.
 Not a bad deal.

 SD movies are also available, but won't necessarily cost less.
 If an HD movie costs over $9.99, the SD movie is typically cheaper, ranging from $9.99 to $14.99.
 But some HD movies that cost $9.99 or less will have an SD equivalent that costs the same.
 Not all, mind you, but it's an interesting quirk, nonetheless.
-In those cases, unless you really don't have the space, you might as well go with the HD version.
+In those cases, unless you don't have the needed space, you might as well go with the HD version.